thomasvargiu/RabbitMqModule/README.md

                     'name' => 'exchange-name'
                 ],
                 'queue' => [
-                    'name' => 'queue-name' // can be an empty string, 'routing_keys' => [
+                    'name' => 'queue-name', // can be an empty string, 'routing_keys' => [
                         // optional routing keys
                     ]